Static Level Ancestors in Practice: Introduction and background

 The level ancestor problem is related to the extensively studied Least Common Ancestor (LCS) problem.
 Indeed, Harel and Tarjan \cite{Ha84} use level ancestors as a subroutine of an LCA algorithm.
 Level ancestors are used as part of space-efficient ordinal trees \cite{Ge06}, which can be used for the representation of XML documents that support XPath queries.
 Level ancestor queries are part of the primitive operations that are supported by other compressed data structures \cite{Sa06} and are used in range-aggregate queries in trees \cite{Yu09}.

 There are several known optimal solutions to the level ancestor problem with $\bigO(n)$ complexity for preprocessing and $\bigO(1)$ query time.
 Dietz \cite{Di91} first published an optimal algorithm for the dynamic version of the problem, where Berkman and Vishkin \cite{Be94} published an optimal parallel (PRAM) algorithm, albeit involving unwieldy constants of the order of $2^{2^{28}}$.
 It is noteworthy that complex algorithms for the dynamic and parallel versions of the level ancestor problem preceded simpler algorithms for the static serial version.
 A substantially simplified algorithm for the dynamic and static variants was published by Alstrup and Holm \cite{Al00}, and an even simpler optimal algorithm -- due to its progressive construction in stages -- for the static version was given by Bender and Farach-Colton \cite{Be04}.
-Ben-Amram \cite{Be09} contributed yet another simple algorithm for the static level ancestor problem in a technical report, along with an efficient implementation.
+Ben-Amram \cite{Be09} contributed yet another simple optimal algorithm for the static level ancestor problem in a technical report, along with an efficient implementation.

-The remainder of the paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section 2 we provide definitions and review the algorithms involved in this study.
-In Section 3 we describe the experiments performed and the results obtained.
-In Section 4, we discuss the results and draw conclusions about the advantages and limitations of the different algorithms compared.
+In section 3 the implementations of each algorithm are briefly explained.
+In Section 4 we describe the experiments performed and the results obtained.
+Finally, in Section 5 we draw conclusions about the advantages and limitations of the different algorithms compared.